terascope/teraslice/docs/packages/data-mate/overview.md

 ### isAlphanumeric

-`isAlphanumeric(INPUT, args) - Validates that the input is alphanumeric or a list of alphanumieric values`
+`isAlphanumeric(input, args) - Validates that the input is alphanumeric or a list of alphanumieric values`

 `Optional arg: { locale: ANY LOCALE OPTION DEFINED BELOW }, default locale is en-US`